P-TEFb/tsrFinderM1/README.md

 # tsrfinderv2
-tsrFinder identifies transcription start regions (TSRs) from PRO-Cap data.
-The current tsrfinder is an updated version of the original tsrFinder written by Kyle Nilson.
+tsrFinder identifies transcription start regions (TSRs) from PRO-Cap or similar nascent transcript sequencing datasets.
+The current tsrFinder is an updated version of the original tsrFinder written by Kyle Nilson.

 Author: Mrutyunjaya Parida, David Price Lab, UIOWA